krishaamer/green-filter-research/research/literature/design.md

 ## Fast Fashion, Sustainable Fashion, Textile Design {#fast-fashion-sustainable-fashion-textile-design}

+Across industries, reports are saying there isn’t enough transparency.

 -   In European Environment Agency (2022), European Environment Agency (EEA) estimates based on trade and production data that EU27 citizens consumed an average 15kg of textile products per person per year.
 Köhler et al. (2021): Globally 87% of textile products are burned or landfilled after 1st consumer use.

 -   Leung & Luximon (2021) There’s a growing know-how on how to produce sustainably and which materials to use.
 “Handbook of Footwear Design and Manufacture” Chapter 18 - Green design.

--   Emily Chan (2022) New Standard Institute’s proposed “Fashion Act” to require brands doing business in New York City to disclose sustainability data and set waste reduction targets.
+-   Emily Chan (2022a) New Standard Institute’s proposed “Fashion Act” to require brands doing business in New York City to disclose sustainability data and set waste reduction targets.

 -   Wikirate (2022): “Among the Index’s main goals are to help different stakeholders to better understand what data and information is being disclosed by the world’s largest fashion brands and retailers, raise public awareness, educate citizens about the social and environmental challenges facing the global fashion industry and support people’s activism.”